Think student loan repayment is a topic best left to politicians? Think again.

 It’s no secret that student loans can add unneeded stress to your employees.
 And while that might not seem like your problem on the surface, it can affect your company in the long-run.

-Employees that feel financially burdened may be tempted to leave a company for one that promises a higher salary.
+Employees that feel financially burdened may be tempted to leave a company for one that promises a higher salary or better training and development opportunities.
 When your employees are worried about paying back their mounting student debt, they may leave to find an employer who is willing to give them the tools and monetary compensation they need.

 |Tip: Learn more about the causes of employee turnover and how you can prevent it.|